bcallaway11/bcallaway11.github.io/index.md

 **Recent Updates:**

+* New paper: [Difference-in-Differences with "Bad Controls"](https://arxiv.org/abs/2608.03881) with Carolina Caetano, Stroud Payne, and Hugo Sant'Anna

 * [Slides for Workshop at the University of Virginia](https://bcallaway11.github.io/virginia)

 * New paper: [Beyond Parallel Trends: An Identification-Strategy-Robust Approach to Causal Inference with Panel Data](https://arxiv.org/abs/2511.21977) (with Derek Dyal, Pedro H.C.
 Sant'Anna, and Emmanuel Tsyawo)

-* New [contdid R package](https://bcallaway11.github.io/contdid/) for estimating treatment effects in difference-in-differences designs with a continuous treatment

 <br>